matthewjwoodruff/summaries/src/README.md

 [Bond et al, 2008](summaries/bond_2008_generating_objectives.md) : People are bad at expressing what it is they want, and they might not even know.

+# Citations Source

+I've put some of the citations in a [BibTeX database](src/bibliography.bib).

 <!--
 vim:ts=4:sw=4:expandtab